Direct Stafford Loans

 STEP 3.
 AFTER you submit the loan request:

-- Financial Aid Staff will review your Direct Loan Request Form
+- Financial Aid Staff will review your Direct Loan Amount Request Form

 - The loan certification process may take approximately 2-3 weeks.
 Inaccurate or incomplete information on the Direct Loan Amount Request Form may delay loan processing.